 What To See

 If you are fortunate enough to have a balcony cabin, spend some time on it.
-While the days were fresh in the Pacific Northwest, I enjoyed hours sitting on my balcony, wrapped in a blanket, listening to the waves splashing against the hull of the ship.
+While the days were fresh on a Pacific coast cruise, I enjoyed hours sitting on my balcony, wrapped in a blanket, listening to the waves splashing against the hull of the ship.
 It was complete Zen!

 It was a soothing sound and probably would have lulled me to sleep if I had been the type of person to sleep anywhere.